DangerousDick/FsModsManager/README.md

 Aimed at FS22 but may work for FS19 if you change some of the settings in the applications config.ini file.
 This HAS NOT BEEN TESTED and may cause issues.

+Code for this application is in my fs22-mod-manager project.